Tim Bakker

 Sep 2017 – Feb 2019 Amsterdam

-Engineer and consultant on a variety to topics from object detection to NLP.
+Engineer and consultant on a variety to topics; from active learning and clustering to object detection and natural language processing.

 Organiser